wmhilton-stoplight/platform-docs/4.-documentation/f.adding-images.md

 <!-- theme: warning -->
 > 👉 **Limitations:** Currently Stoplight Docs only supports displaying images within public Git repositories.
 If you're working in a private Git repository, you'll need to host the images on a public cloud service such as Imgur or Amazon S3.

-If you'd like for us to prioritize this feature, please give it a vote on our public roadmap: [https://roadmap.stoplight.io/c/100-display-images-from-private-git-repositories]
+If you'd like for us to prioritize this feature, please [give it a vote](https://roadmap.stoplight.io/c/100-display-images-from-private-git-repositories) on our public roadmap.

 ## What's Next?